cjziems/framing-police-violence/README.md

 ## Project Pipeline

-All data is contained in a zip file in the [Dropbox directory](https://www.dropbox.com/sh/632fi7khllnxuns/AAA8CIbDbK2gcELdY9fizNjca?dl=0)
+All data is contained in a zip file in the [Drive directory](https://drive.google.com/file/d/12Kg0PS-kx6q1NR-Vwdfj7cM4yb3LrMqE/view?usp=sharing)

 1. Download all data and setup repo by running `bash populate_repo.sh`